 What is Xanax?

-Xanax is a drug commonly prescribed to treat anxiety and panic attacks.
-From the benzodiazepine family of drugs, Xanax acts as a depressant.
-This sedative may also be known by its genetic name, alprazolam.
-This drug calms people by “by raising the level of the inhibitory neurotransmitter GABA in the brain.”
+Xanax is a depressant drug in the benzodiazepine category that is commonly prescribed to treat anxiety and panic disorders.
+This sedative may also be known by its generic name, alprazolam.
+Alprazolam works by changing neurotransmitter levels in the brain to promote calmness. c

 - Depressed feelings